NikhilRO/Grade12_Assignments/15-Text-SortingAlgorithms/README.md

 * bubbleSort() for the numbers array
 * insertionSort() for the words array

-After sorting your arrays, the program displays the information of both arrays in ascending order on the screen.
+After sorting the arrays, the program displays the information of both arrays in ascending order on the screen.

 ####Resources:
   * [Bubble Sort (C++/Java)](http://cathyatseneca.github.io/DSAnim/web/bubble.html)